shun2311/Simple-Banking/README.md

 # Simple-Banking

 When creating an account, make sure the password is greater than 6 characters.
-The database already contains the accounts, account 1 already contains several transactions:
+The database already contains two accounts, account 1 already contains several transactions:

 ### Account 1